 2. The Operating Theater For Women

-Old Wren Church, attic; 9, St Thomas Street, SE1
+Old Wren Church, 9 St. Thomas Street, SE1

 This operating room was first constructed for the hospital known as Guy's and Thomas's Hospital.
 Florence Nightingale is said to have worked in this operating theater.
 There is also a wonderful her garret attached to the operating theater and the herbs have been used in health and medicine for centuries.

 The Old Operating Theatre Museum and Herb Garret features the history of the Old Operating Theatre in Southwark, near London Bridge.
 This is one of the most important historical sites for the advancement of medical, surgical and Victorian history in London and the UK.

 3. Chelsea Physic Garden for Medicinal Plants

 This garden is promoted as the second botanical garden built in England in order to produce medicinal remedies.
 Bees are also kept and honey produced -- also a good natural remedy and preventative.

 An Uncle of mine in America kept bees and this skill was handed down through the generations from England.